Barry Bonds: 2001 season: Single-season home run record

 On October 4, by homering off Wilfredo Rodríguez in the 159th game of the season, Bonds tied the previous record of 70 set by Mark McGwire—which McGwire set in the 162nd game in 1998.
 He then broke the record by hitting numbers 71 and 72 the following night off Chan Ho Park.
 Bonds added his 73rd off Dennis Springer on October 7.
 The ball was later sold to toy manufacturer Todd McFarlane for $450,000.
 He previously bought Mark McGwire's 70th home run ball from 1998.
 Bonds received the Babe Ruth Home Run Award for leading MLB in home runs that season.
+Bonds won the National League MVP in a landslide, becoming baseball's first four-time regular season MVP.
+He received 30 of 32 first-place votes, beating out Chicago Cubs right fielder Sammy Sosa and Arizona Diamondbacks left fielder Luis Gonzalez.

 2002 season

 Bonds re-signed with the Giants for a five-year, $90 million contract on January 15, 2002.
 He hit five home runs in the Giants' first four games of the season, tying Lou Brock's 35-year record for most home runs after four games.
 He won the NL batting title with a career-high .370 average, and also recorded 46 home runs, 110 RBI, and just 47 strikeouts in 403 at-bats.

-Despite playing in nine fewer games than the previous season, he drew 198 walks, a major-league record; 68 of them were intentional walks, surpassing Willie McCovey's 45 in 1969 for another Major League record.
+Despite playing in nine fewer games than the previous season, he drew 198 walks, a Major League record; 68 of them were intentional walks, surpassing Willie McCovey's 45 in 1969 for another Major League record.
 He slugged .799, then the fourth-highest total all time.
-Bonds broke Ted Williams' major league record for on-base average with .582.
+Bonds broke Ted Williams' Major League record for on-base average with .582.
+He posted a 268 OPS+, which was, somehow, higher than his record-breaking 2001 season of 259.
 Bonds also hit his 600th career Major League home run, less than a year and a half after hitting his 500th.
-The home run came on August 9 at home against Kip Wells of the Pirates.
+The home run came on August 9 at home against his former team, the Pittsburgh Pirates, and pitcher Kip Wells.